MaximusMuir/VP-DuckyScript/README.md

 V-Pano info (about me):
 - I have been playing virtual piano for a few years now.
-- Some people say auto is for bad people wo dont know how to play properly, but i just look past them and enjoy myself.
+- Some people say auto is for bad people who are incompetent with learning to actually play, but i just look past them and enjoy myself.
+I know how to play some songs, so thats all I care about.